freedom-summer-exhibit/Freedom-Summer-Exhibit/reserve.md

 ### Reservation and Fees

 + 8-week participation period: $150
-+ Host venue pays transportation and provides insurance coverage.
 + Some institutions may qualify for free or reduced fees and shipping; please contact us for details.
-+ Exhibition can be transported via personal/institutional vehicle by school/library/university staff or shipped via UPS.
-UPS shipping fee in addition to participation fee.
 + Venues cover insurance of $2,500 in case of replacing a full set.

+### Shipping
++ Exhibition can be transported via personal/institutional vehicle by school/library/university staff or shipped via FedEx or UPS.
+Shipping fee in addition to participation fee.
++ Ohio/Kentucky/Indiana shipping and handling: $100 flat rate
++ Other states: Contact us to calculate shipping costs

 ### Scheduling